PizzaManTW/hello-world/README.md

 # hello-world
-Hello Erthicans
+Hello Erthicans,
-I am a newbie coder and am seeking to learn and un-noob myself.
+I am a newbie coder and I'm seeking to learn and un-noob myself.
 Thank you.